-Are Grants Worth Applying To in 2025?
+Are Grants Worth Applying For in 2026?

-My honest take...the potential rewards far outweigh the challenges.
+The potential rewards far outweigh the challenges.

 In academia, entire departments thrive on hundreds of thousands of dollars in grant funding each year.